 Grant Vortex boilers are supplied with a condensate trap to provide the required 75 mm water seal in the condensate discharge pipe from the boiler.

-The condensate trap is factory fitted inside the boiler casing - mounted on the inside of the left hand side panel at the rear of the boiler - in an accessible position to allow for routine maintenance, see Figure 6-2.
+The condensate trap is factory fitted inside the boiler casing - mounted on the inside of the left hand side panel - in an accessible position to allow for routine maintenance.